 A “natural” provider is prone to reach for treatments and interventions that originate in nature.
 I appreciate the various routes a natural practitioner can take when it comes to someone’s health.
 It’s not limited to cremes, tinctures, supplements or diets.
 They can tap into other components of nature that may have healing applications like – the use of sound, light, vibrational energy or touch.

 Natural medicine bases treatments in that which is found in nature exclusively.
 Any inclusion of pharmacology are excluded from the practitioner’s armamentarium, whether by choice or by law.

-Functional Medicine similarly tends towards a purely natural approach.
-The well versed Functional Medicine provider understands and utilizes the benefits of a this approach, and will frequently utilize many of these modalities.
-I believe that the ability to tap into the complexity of the human physiology and spirit using purely natural approaches is powerful, and in many cases this could provide the single intervention that allows the patient to regain a state of optimized health.
-I will unquestionably reach for a food, plant, nutrient, hormone or supplement first in working towards a patient’s health.
-In a majority of my cases this is all that is required to repair and realign one’s health, or to modify the risk of a chronic illness.
-Ideally we can attain a state of balance, a state of wellness, that can then be maintained with the basics; clean water, organic foods, tranquility and community.
+Functional Medicine similarly tends towards a natural approach, and the well-versed functional medicine provider understands and utilizes the benefits of this approach.
+The ability to tap into the complexity of the human physiology and spirit using purely natural approaches is powerful.
+This could provide the single intervention that allows a patient to regain optimal health.
+Unquestionably, I will gravitate towards a food, plant, nutrient, hormone or supplements first in working towards a patient’s health.
+Many of my cases this is all required to repair and realign one’s health or to modify the risk of a chronic illness.
+Ideally, we can attain a state of balance and wellness.
+Which can then be maintained with the basics of clean water, organic foods, tranquility and community.

 Dr. Scott Resnick